Vietnamese-Style Meatballs with Chili Sauce

 My husband calls these Vietnamese-style meatballs “flavor bombs.”
 Serve them over rice for a quick weeknight dinner.

-My husband calls these Vietnamese-style meatballs with a deliciously bright and pungent sauce “flavor bombs” (which, by the way, is a good thing).
-They are flavored with fish sauce and soy sauce—two umami-rich condiments commonly used in Vietnamese cooking—along with ginger, lime, spicy Sambal Oelek (not a traditional Vietnamese ingredient, but the spicy, garlicky flavor works so well here), and fresh herbs.
-They practically explode with flavor.
-I love them over rice, but they are also delicious wrapped in lettuce cups or served over rice noodles.
+These Vietnamese-style meatballs with a deliciously bright and pungent sauce practically explode with flavor.
+They are made with fish sauce and soy sauce—two umami-rich condiments commonly used in Vietnamese cooking—along with ginger, lime, spicy Sambal Oelek (not a traditional Vietnamese ingredient, but the spicy, garlicky flavor works so well here), and fresh herbs.
+I love them over rice, but they are also wonderful wrapped in lettuce cups or served over rice noodles.
 Be judicious with the chili sauce—a little goes a long way.

 What You’ll Need To Make Vietnamese-Style Meatballs